cloud-elements/devportal/docs/products/element-builder/create-via-element-builder-ui.md

 Configuration: value that has been saved to the instance
 Header: value to be added in the header of the API request
 Path: value to be added to the URL of the API request
-Body: value to be sent with as data such as a JSON paylod with the API request
+Body: value to be sent with as data such as a JSON payload with the API request
 Query: query request
 Form: needed when multiple items must be sent in parts such as an ID, followed by the body
 Multipart: needed when performing a file upload